1200wd/bitcoinlib/docs/_static/service-providers.rst

 At the time of writing Nownodes offers a $20 a month subscription.
 You can create an account and use the example providers configuration file at https://github.com/1200wd/bitcoinlib/blob/master/bitcoinlib/data/providers.examples-nownodes.json

+We have not tested other payed service providers at the moment, but please let us know if you found any good options.

 Add another service Provider
 ----------------------------